robert456456456456/Docker-Python-Helm-Chart/README.md

 * It's simple i just run this command "docker pull 456456/dockerpythont" and i get last success build from docker hub with latest code.
 * After this we run our new docker container with this command "sudo docker run -d -p 5000:5000 --name nauseous_wescoff -P 456456/dockerpythont"
 * You can run my container in evry docker host.

-#Step 4: How you QA this
+#Step4: How you QA this

 * first command docker pc -l
 * second you go to your browser and launcher this app-> http://servername:5000